 The main difference is that by drilling, you receive a hole; by boring, you enlarge its diameter; and by reaming, you give it a smooth finish.
-All three manufacturing processes are intended to process a workpiece, so holes in its design have precise dimensions, respond to specifications, and look nice.
+All three manufacturing processes are intended to process a workpiece so that holes in its design have precise dimensions, respond to specifications, and look nice.

-We examine how different these three processes are, so you always may know which one suits your specifications and purposes at a particular moment.
+We examine how different these three processes are so you may always know which one suits your specifications and purposes at a particular moment.
 As a bonus, we reveal some similarities between them.

 Let’s start by discussing the basic process of making a hole – drilling.